arvae Exhibition in Arosa

 Anne-Laure Franchette is a French artist with a background in Human Sciences.
 Her work deals with urban nature and the circulation of plants in relation to industrial materials.
-She is particularly interested in the intersections between botany and industry, wilderness and civilised world, authorised or sanctioned migration and spontaneous settlement.
-Since 2018, she has been part of the interdisciplinary research group TETI, which explores the textures and experiences of trans-industriality.
+She is particularly interested in the intersections between botany and industry, wilderness and civilized world, authorised or sanctioned migration and spontaneous settlement.
+Since 2018 she has been part of the interdisciplinary research group TETI which explores the textures and experiences of trans-industriality.
 She is also co-founder and artistic director of Volumes, a non-profit organisation founded in Zurich in 2013 to support local and international DIY facets of art publishing and introduce them to a wider audience in Switzerland.

 Chemist, soapmaker and owner of the Seifenmacherei in Arosa

 Beat is a pharmacist by formation and runs the Seifenmacherei in Arosa.
 His soap manufacturing produces hand-made, natural shower soaps and is a family business.
 His mother is in charge of packaging and shipment across Switzerland, his father takes care of technical issues and is a cool crisis manager, and Beat himself runs the core business of the Seifenmacherei as founder and is in charge of production and development.

 Journalist for the Arosa Zeitung and deputy manager of the Güterschuppen restaurant in Arosa